-The Engagement Letter further states that, subsequent to the closing of the Reopened Offer and subject to the existence of a Liquidity Default (as defined below), the Offeror will work with the Board of Directors to ensure that a liquidity mechanism is put in place (directly with the Offeror or through the Company) for the benefit of holders of shares issued under the Company's Free Share Plans for the Shares concerned, at a price that would be determined in a manner consistent with the Offer Price, in accordance with customary practices in this area (notably by applying a formula including a multiple determined on the basis of the Offer Price) (the "Liquidity Mechanism").
-The "Liquidity Default" will be characterized if the average volume of Verallia shares traded each trading day over a one-month period is less than (or equal to) 0.05% of Verallia's share capital.
+In accordance with the stipulations of the Engagement Letter, subsequent to the closing of the Reopened Offer and subject to the existence of a Liquidity Default (as defined below), the Offeror will put in place, after consultation with the Board of Directors, a liquidity mechanism for the benefit of holders of shares issued under the Company's Free Share Plans for (i) the Shares already acquired but subject to a lock-up during the Offer period and (ii) the Shares outstanding vesting during the Offer period (and therefore unavailable), at a price determined in a manner consistent with the Offer Price(notably by applying a formula including an EBITDA multiple determined on the basis of the Offer Price), with a cap equal to the Offer Price for exercise prices determined within twelve (12) months following the closing of the Offer, i.e. €28.30 per Share (the "Liquidity Mechanism").